payxero/ecommerce-integration-api/README.md

 ## Running the service

-Run `nest start` run npm i to start the service, who will be listening through the port `http://localhost:3000`.
+Run `nest start` to start the service, who will be listening through the port `http://localhost:3000`.